patchthecode/patchthecode.github.io/MainTutorial2.md

 Selection should now be complete.

 Loving this calendar so far?
-Don't forget to leave a [star ★ rating on Github](https://github.com/patchthecode/JTAppleCalendar).
-It's really appreciated for free-lancers.
+Don't forget to leave a star ★ rating on -> [Github](https://github.com/patchthecode/JTAppleCalendar).
+It is really appreciated for free-lancers like myself.